SZCT/A-Multi-Task-Deep-Learning-Model-for-Estimating-Earthquake-Magnitude-and-Slip-Distribution/README.md

 - Normalized slip distribution
 - Final slip distribution reconstructed from maximum slip and normalized slip distribution

 Only the model structure is released.

+---

+## 📌 Repository Structure